 Certain details of the work could be interpreted as references to contemporary religious divisions.
 The broken string of the lute, for example, may signify some kind of religious discord, while the Lutheran hymnal may be a plea for Christian harmony.

-Order a replica of Los Embajadores made by professional artists
+Commission a replica of Los Embajadores made by professional artists

-Secrets of The Old Guitarist - Pablo Picasso
+Secrets of the Old Guitarist - Pablo Picasso